-In a decision dated February 6, 2019, the CTA denied the GSMI's Claim from Refund for insufficiency of evidence.
-On February 20, 2020, GSMI filed a Motion for Reconsideration of the said decision, which is still pending resolution.
+In a decision dated February 6, 2020, the CTA denied the GSMI's Claim from Refund for insufficiency of evidence.
+On February 20, 2020, GSMI filed a Motion for Reconsideration of the said decision.
+However, the Motion for Reconsideration was denied by the CTA on June 9, 2020.
+On August 28, 2020, GSMI elevated the case to the CTA En Banc by way of a Petition for Review.
+On January 5, 2021, the CTA En Banc issued a Resolution giving due course to GSMI's Petition for Review and stating that the case is now deemed submitted for decision.

-Intellectual Property Cases Pending with the Supreme Court (SC)
+Intellectual Property Cases Pending with the Supreme Court ("SC")

 In a Resolution dated January 14, 2019, the SC Third Division resolved to consolidate all the cases enumerated below.
-The cases are still pending with the said division of the SC.
+These cases are still pending with the said division of the SC.

-1. Ginebra San Miguel Inc. vs. Director General of the Intellectual Property Office

-G.R.
-No. 196372 SC - En Banc
+Ginebra San Miguel Inc. vs. Director General of the Intellectual Property Office G.R.
+No. 196372 SC En Banc